-You can download a PDF of the spring 2016 Trinity News.
+You can download a pdf to read the entire spring 2018 Trinity News.

 This issue includes:

 - Why is peacemaking so hard?
 Reflections on ‘Blessed are the Peacemakers’ from Tutor in Pastoral and Ministerial Studies Rev Dr Helen Collins.